alfahs/alfahs.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 1 # leave blank to include all the news in the `_news` folder
+  title: "Upcoming Events"

-latest_posts:
+# latest_posts:
-  enabled: true
+ # enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+ # scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+ # limit: 3 # leave blank to include all the blog posts
 ---

 # Short Bio